pagane/Trimpz/README.md

 - Buys the most efficient equipment upgrade/prestige and saves up for the correct one.

 - Assigns “you” where needed (Mining, Researching, Building, etc.).
-Prioritizes building.
+Prioritizes mining.

 - Buys the more efficient of warpstation or collector when affordable.

-- Calculates how hard the current Boss will be taking some challenges(nom, toxicity) into account and runs maps.

 - Buys maps and sets sliders as needed and as affordable.